 How is AI contributing to analytics capabilities?

-- more accessible thanks to improved UI.
-Natural Language Processing enables analytics tools to understand natural language queries
+- More accessible thanks to improved UI, with Natural Language Processing enabling analytics tools to understand natural language queries,

-- more powerful since previously difficult to analyze data such as text and videos are now easily analyzable
+- And more powerful, since previously-difficult-to-analyze data, such as text and videos, are now easily analyzable.

 Analytics is getting automated